CAmadeus/falcon-tools/README.md

 * [keygen](./keygen): A ROP chain targetting the Keygen stage of the TSEC firmware, which generates and dumps a "fake signing" key

+* [secureboot](./secureboot): A payload that decrypts the SecureBoot stage into memory using csecret 6, allowing the user to obtain the plaintext of this stage

 * [requiem](./requiem): A template for writing fake-signed Falcon microcode that runs a payload in Heavy Secure mode; Useful for research and reversing